IrineSistiana/mos-tls-tunnel/README.md

 ## Self Signed Certificate

 On the server, if both `key` and `cert` is empty, a self signed certificate will be used.
-And the string from `n` will be certificate's `DNSName`.
+And the string from `n` will be certificate's hostname. **This self signed certificate CANNOT be verified.**

 On the client, if server's certificate can't be verified.
-Option `sv` is required.
-Use it with caution.
+You can enable `sv` to skip the verification. **Enable this option only if you know what you are doing.
+Use it with caution.**

+We recommend that you use a valid certificate all the time.
+A free and valid certificate can be easily obtained here.
+[Let's Encrypt](https://letsencrypt.org/)

 ## SIP003